Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 ORANGE FLAVOR: You can add one tablespoon of fresh orange zest if you do not have pure orange flavoring on hand.

-SODA: You can substitute any fruit-flavored soda for the orange soda for this delicious cake.
-Try grape, strawberry, or lemon-lime for great choices.
+SODA: You can substitute any fruit-flavored soda for the Orange Crush.

 FROSTING: You can add one teaspoon of pure orange flavoring to the orange-tinted frosting.